European White-fronted Goose

-At WWT Slimbridge, 164 birds were aged with 40 juveniles (24.4%) present, 5.6% higher than in 2015/16 (Figure 1).
-Brood size counts were also carried out at the site, with 40 juveniles counted among 16 broods, giving a mean brood size of 2.50 goslings per successful pair, only slightly higher than the previous season.
+In February at WWT Slimbridge (the only site where age assessment data have been collected regularly), 117 birds were aged with 18 young (15.4%) present in the flock, 9.0% lower than in 2016/17 (Figure 2).
+Brood size counts were also carried out at the site, with 18 young counted among nine broods, giving a mean brood size of 2.0 young per successful pair, slightly lower than the previous year.

 Figure 2.
 The percentage of young (blue columns) and mean brood size (red line) of European White-fronted Geese recorded at WWT Slimbridge (where data have been collected regularly), 1993/94–2017/18.
 No data were collected during 1994/95 or 2003/04.